 The tour leader may modify the plan on any particular day based on weather, feeder activity, recent sighting information, newly opened sites, and other factors to improve the tour experience.

-Day 2: Quito to Buenaventura.
-We’ll take a morning flight to southern Ecuador and drive up into the emerald green, epiphyte-laden cloudforests of Buenaventure.
+Day 2: Guayaquil to Buenaventura.
+We’ll drive up into the emerald green, epiphyte-laden cloudforests of Buenaventura, arriving in the afternoon, following some stops along the way.
 Swarms of hummers buzz around the feeders, and after settling in we’ll get set up for some multiflash photography.
 Crowned Woodnymph, Violet-belled Hummingbird, and Green Thorntail are just a few of the species that visit.
 Fruit feeders also attract a variety of interesting birds like Rufous-headed Chachalaca and Collared (Pale-mandibled) Aracari.
 Late in the afternoon, we’ll take a short but steep trail down into a ravine where the spectacular Long-wattled Umbrellabird can often be seen displaying.

 Day 3: Buenaventura.
 The reserve was created specially to protect the largest known population of the endemic El Oro Parakeet.
 If the birds are nesting, we may be able to get some shots of them in and around their next boxes.
 Not far from their nesting area, there is a another set of hummer feeders that attract Booted Racket-tail, Violet-tailed Sylph, and Velvet-purple Coronet.
 There are plenty of other birds to go after, like Golden, Rufous-throated, and Bay-headed, and Blue-necked Tanagers, Choco Toucan, and Ornate Flycatcher.